plank/laravel-metable/README.md

 php artisan migrate
 ```

-Add the `Metable` trait to any eloquent model class that you want to be able toattach metadata to.
+Add the `Plank\Metable\Metable` trait to any eloquent model class that you want to be able to attach metadata to.

 ```php